Are there NFL games on this Saturday? Games, teams, times, how to watch, stream Wild Card matchups

 Anyone living in partially blocked-off area (those near mountains or first-floor apartments), a digital TV antenna may not pick up a good signal -- or any signal at all.
 But for many homes, a digital TV antenna provides a seriously inexpensive way to watch college football without paying a cable company.
 Indoor TV antennas can also provide some much-needed TV backup if a storm knocks out your cable (or your cable company gets in a squabble with a network).

 This amplified digital antenna can receive hundreds of HD TV channels, including ABC, CBS, NBC, PBS, FOX, Univision and can filter out cellular and FM signals.
 It received signals 360 degrees and delivers a high-quality picture in 4K, UHD and 1080 HDTV, top-tier sound and features a 16-foot digital coax cable.
-This Amazon best selling antenna is regularly priced around $23, though it's currently on sale.
+This Amazon best selling antenna is regularly priced around $23, but we've seen it priced as low as $12.

 Watch the NFL on Saturday on your phone with NFL+